+Along with Karl Benjamin, Lorser Feitelson, and John McLaughlin, Frederick Hammersley became recognized as one of "Four Abstract Classicists" in 1959, and was featured in an exhibition by the same name that year curated by critic Jules Langsner.
+First organized by the Los Angeles County Museum of Art (CA), "Four Abstract Classicists" was also shown at SFMoMA (CA), the Institute of Contemporary Art (UK), and Queen's University (Ireland).
+The exhibition was instrumental in bringing global recognition to West Coast abstraction during a time that the East Coast had largely dominated the field with Abstract Expressionism - with Hammersley and his peers at the helm of a significant sea change in contemporary (and increasingly computational) art.
 In the late 1960s, Hammersley took a teaching position at the University of New Mexico, where the artist Katherine Nash and computer scientist Richard Williams collaborated to make ART 1, among the first computer programs anywhere designed to be used by visual artists.
 Upon discovering this resource, Hammersley learned how to punch cards to create shapes - which required following specific directions, and resulted in print-outs with a limited range of symbols; though ART 1 could form these characters into a small range of shapes.
-Fascinated by pushing the limitations of these constricted options, Hammersley produced a broad range of "drawings" using these computational resources - and at times, found ways to manipulate their inherent logic to emulate an errant human hand, thusly humanizing an otherwise machinemade product.
-The artist first gained critical recognition in 1959 as one of the "Four Abstract Classicists" along with Karl Benjamin, Lorser Feitelson, and John McLaughlin, whose paintings were featured that year in an exhibition of the same name.
-Curated by critic Jules Langsner and organized by the Los Angeles County Museum of Art, the exhibition opened at the San Francisco Museum of Modern Art and traveled to the Institute of Contemporary Art in London and Queen's University in Belfast, Ireland.
-"Four Abstract Classicists" has since been recognized as an important factor in putting West Coast abstraction on the map and as a significant counterpoint to Abstract Expressionism then particularly prominent on the East Coast.
+Fascinated by pushing the limitations of these constricted options, Hammersley produced a broad range of "drawings" using these computational resources - and at times, found ways to manipulate their inherent logic to emulate an errant human hand, thusly humanizing an otherwise machine-made product.
 Also included in this exhibition is Jelly Centers (1969), from the same series.
 Hammersley (1919-2009) had been well trained in traditional painting and drawing, studying in Los Angeles at Chouinard Art Institute from 1940-42 and 1946-47 and at Jepson Art Institute from 1947-50.
 While serving as an Army sergeant in World War II from 1942-45 he was stationed in Paris and after he was discharged in 1945, took the opportunity to study at the École des Beaux-Arts.
 Hammersley experimented with a wide range of media throughout his long career, including sculpture, graphic design, lithography, serigraphy, collage, constructions, and even sun prints.
 He consistently drew from life, especially the figure, as well as from the Masters whom he studied in depth, indicating that although abstraction fascinated him, he always stayed grounded in looking at the world around him and maintained his ability to render what he saw.
 Even his non-objective drawings and abstract portraits are enriched by the sense of touch of his hand and the deep source of his imagery.
-These works appear courtesy of the Thoma Foundation (Chicago, IL /Santa Fe, NM)
+These works appear courtesy of the Carl and Marilynn Thoma Art Foundation (Chicago, IL /Santa Fe, NM)

-University of California, Irvine Claire Trevor School of the Arts 712 Arts Plaza, Irvine, CA 92697 beallcenter.uci.edu 949-824-6206 Hours: Monday - Saturday, 12-6pm Frieder Nake 22.10.65 Nr.
+Donald R. and Joan F. Beall Center for Art + Technology University of California, Irvine University of California, Irvine Claire Trevor School of the Arts 712 Arts Plaza, Irvine, CA 92697 beallcenter.uci.edu 949-824-6206 Hours: Monday - Saturday, 12-6pm Frieder Nake 22.10.65 Nr.
 3, 1965 / plotter drawing on paper / 19 x 19 inches